Exposure & Bracketing of an Impacted Tooth

 These basic principals can be adapted to apply to any impacted tooth in the mouth.
 It is not that uncommon for both of the maxillary cuspids to be impacted.
 In these cases, the space in the dental arch form will be prepared on both sides at once.

 Experience exemplary service and world-class care at Dallas Oral Surgery Associates.
-Call today to schedule an appointment with Dr. Sherry or Dr. Wallace at our Dallas or Plano office.
+Call today to schedule an appointment with Dr. Sherry, Dr. Wallace, Dr. Gannon, or Dr. Lee at our Dallas or Plano office.